Ethics Review Committee (ERC)

 - Works with the Executive Liaison to review the charter mid-year and offer recommendations to Executive Committee for updates to the following year’s charter.

-- Transitions the incoming Committee Chair into the role.
+- Maintains Vice Chair succession planning and transitions the incoming Committee Chair into the role.

 Communication Point of Contact Roles and Responsibilities